cytoscape/cyjShiny/README.md

 ### Compile cytoscape.js (Javascript Development)

-[Instructions](https://github.com/cytoscape/cyjShiny/wiki/installation) for compiling cytoscape.js for use with htmlWidgets.
+[Instructions](https://github.com/cytoscape/cyjShiny/wiki/installation) for compiling cytoscape.js for use with htmlwidgets.
 NOTE: This should only be used by those actively modifying [cytoscape.js](https://js.cytoscape.org/).

 ## Quick Start (First cyjShiny App)